enigmapulse/24124032_CSOC_IG/README.md

     Multivariable linear regression using scikit-learn library

 - **report.pdf**
-    An analysis of the methods sued and exploring the reason behind the seen differences in the implementation
+    An analysis of the methods used and exploring the reason behind the seen differences in the implementation